Minkowski Spacetime and QED from Ontology of Time: Summary and Conclusion

 The idea that the elements of Clifford algebras are related to Minkowski spacetime is well-known and has been described by D. Hestenes and others in various publications on {\it spacetime algebra}~\cite{Hestenes,STA}: ``The Dirac matrices are no more and no less than matrix representations of an orthonormal frame of spacetime vectors and thereby they characterize spacetime geometry''.
-However (to our knowledge) Hestenes never argued {\it why} Minkowski spacetime should have these properties.
-According to our ansatz Clifford algebras are the optimal mathematical representation of spacetime because spacetime emerges by a pattern of special symmetry properties which can be expressed by the isomorphism of the Hamiltonian dynamical structure to Clifford algebras.
-The emergence of spacetime is the reason why the Dirac algebra is the appropriate mathematical tool to represent spacetime~\cite{RV}.
+However (to our knowledge) Hestenes never discussed {\it why} Minkowski spacetime should have these properties.
+According to our interpretation Clifford algebras are the optimal mathematical representation of spacetime {\it because} spacetime emerges by a pattern of special symmetry properties which can be expressed by the isomorphism of the Hamiltonian dynamical structure to Clifford algebras.
+The methods of GA are fascinating, but the formal elegance of GA remains unexplained unless we understand that both space-time and electromagnetism emerge from the structure of the Dirac algebra.
+It is this connection that can explain why GA is the (only) appropriate mathematical tool to represent spacetime~\cite{RV}.
+But this connection unfolds its full explanatory power only in combination with fact that the Dirac algebra is also the algebra of symplectic coupling.
+This can be shown in the simplest and most obvious way by the use of the real Dirac algebra.